 Correcting the problems caused by transvaginal mesh require additional surgery, blood transfusions and drainage of abscesses.
 These corrective procedures are often painful, costly and time consuming, impacting the patients work and personal life.

 If you or a loved one has suffered due to a faulty vaginal mesh, you may be entitled to compensation.
-The experienced product liability attorneys at Greg Coleman Law will work to get you justice.
+The experienced product liability attorneys in Knoxville, TN at Greg Coleman Law will work to get you justice.
 Call today for a free consultation with a personal injury lawyer at our law firm.